DanieleTurrini/my_bot/README.md

 This project was developed as part of the **Robotic Perception and Action** course.
 The primary goal was to design and implement a mobile robotics simulation environment using **ROS2** and **Gazebo**.
 The simulation involves controlling a **deambulator** to follow a predefined path while visualizing its environment.

 ## Key Features
-- **Path Following**: The deambulator autonomously follows a given trajectory.
+- **Path Following**: The walker autonomously follows a given trajectory.
 - **Dynamic Updates**: The path and map can be updated dynamically, ensuring real-time adaptability.
 - **Integration with Other Projects**:
   - A **height map generator** that constructs an environmental map using depth camera images.